saychelsea11/Statistical-Analysis-Of-Asian-Student-Enrollment-At-Harvard/README.md

 # Title

-*Statistical analysis of Asian student enrollment at Harvard*
+*A study and statistical analysis of Asian student enrollment at Harvard*

 # Blog Post